GoogleCloudPlatform/cloud-run-samples/testing/README.md

 ## Test Project Setup

-The [test-project-setup.sh](./test-project-setup.sh) script will set up ap roject with the appropriate permissions to run the tests.
+The [test-project-setup.sh](./test-project-setup.sh) script will set up a project with the appropriate permissions to run the tests.
 To run the script you will need to set the following environment variables locally:

 * TEAM_FOLDER
  * The numeric ID of the [folder](https://cloud.google.com/sdk/gcloud/reference/projects/create#--folder)